isicnimbizo/isicnimbizo.github.io/content/faq/_index.md

 #### **What is Imbizo?** {.ti-bolt-alt}

 Imbizo is a Xhosa word meaning “a gathering to share knowledge”.
-The Computational Neuroscience Imbizo is exactly that: an opportunity for African and international applicants to learn about cutting edge research techniques in computational neuroscience
+The Computational Neuroscience Imbizo is exactly that: an opportunity for African and international applicants to learn about cutting-edge research techniques in computational neuroscience.

 #### **How long has Imbizo been running?** {.ti-pencil-alt2}